Skip to main content

 The data prop specifies data source of this layer's visualization.
 The value is expected to be a collection (typically a JavaScript array) of data objects with similar structure, such as rows in a table. deck.gl layers are able to handle millions of data objects very efficiently.

-The value of this prop can be Array, Map, Set, any object that contains a length field, a Promise that resolves to any of the above, or an URL to a JSON array.
+The value of this prop can be Array, Map, Set, any object that contains a length field, a Promise that resolves to any of the above, or an URL to load such an object from.
 See data prop documentation for details.

 Accessors